gurbuzkaanakkaya/Gezi-Rehberi/README.md

 • Intuitive Interface: The application offers an intuitive user interface, ensuring a user-friendly experience.

-• Database : The integration of a database system ensures seamless data management and retrieval.
+• Database Integration: The application seamlessly integrates with SQLite for efficient and reliable database operations.
+Leveraging SQLite, users can easily store, edit, and retrieve their visited places.
+The database integration ensures secure data storage and retrieval, providing users with a smooth experience throughout their travel journey.

 https://user-images.githubusercontent.com/103320421/209936207-7fce0452-55bc-4cf4-b690-ee57bfd3aa3f.mp4